Starpelly/starpelly.com/content/blog/2026/09/hyperspin-at-next-fest-soon/index.md

 # Day 12 - 9/15/26

 I've pushed out a new update to the Playtesting server today.
 Felt good about that.
 Mudstep has supposedly started working on the last two songs for the game so that's exciting.

+# Day 13 - 9/16/26

+Spent very little time actually working on the game.
+I spent most of today planning out the songs and systems I need to polish on my todo list.
+As it turns out I'm very close to finishing the game!

+# Day 14 - 9/17/26

+Had to work (my actual other job) today, not much done besides more planning.